tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+, or 11+ after use when in natural surroundings in which bears might live:_ Reroll a missed at-will attack or basic attack and take the result you prefer.

 **Quirk:** Reluctant to remove gloves, making everyday tasks difficult.

 ---

+#### Burning Mittens

+These fingerless gloves are studded with rubies.
+While you are grabbed (or swallowed, engulfed, etc.) by an enemy, that enemy takes twice your level in fire damage at the start of its turn.
+You can also cast the wizard cantrip [spark](../Classes/Wizard.md#spark) at-will as a quick action.

+**Quirk:** Enjoys lighting fires.

+---